-Most new products are structured as ‘managed investment schemes’ or ‘funds’ rather than personalised portfolios.
-This helps them keep their trading costs low since they can trade for everyone at the same time as part of a large pool.
+Most new platforms are structured as ‘managed investment schemes’ or ‘funds’ rather than personalised portfolios.
+This helps keep trading costs low since everyone is part of the same pool, and trading can happen for everyone at the same time.

 You may also be sharing the ongoing tax liabilities of the fund which can be a significant drag on your investment returns over the long-term.
 Additionally when you leave a fund you won’t be able to take your investments with you and you’ll be forced to realise a tax gain if you’ve made profits.

-Many other automated investment services or robo-advice businesses in Australia don’t currently ensure the security of their client’s assets in this way.
+Many other investment apps, or robo advisors in Australia don’t currently ensure the security of their client’s assets in this way.
 Investments are ‘co-mingled’ in one big account and only separated behind the scenes.
 Sometimes not even in Australia.
 This poses a significant risk.

 5. Track record and investment expertise

-Are you confident in their asset allocation expertise and knowledge of the ETF universe?
+- Are you confident in their asset allocation expertise?

 6. Is the advice independent?